 Completing the Project

-When the project is nearing completion, you need to decide how your data is to be managed in the in the future.
+When the project is nearing completion, you need to decide how your data is to be managed in the future.

 - Are there any specific requirements from funders or other parties, as to how data should be made available or archived?
 How will you go about meeting these requirements?

-- According to Swedish law, research data must be archived, read more at Archiving Research Data.
+- According to Swedish law, research data must be archived: Information about archiving research data.

-- A prerequisite for making data usable after have been made available or archived, is that it is organised and described in a systematic way.
+- A prerequisite for making data usable after having been made available or archived, is that it is organised and described in a systematic way.

-- When archiving or making data available for reuse, it is important that the data is saved in persistent formats.
+- When archiving or making data available for reuse, it needs to be saved in persistent formats.
 Sometimes, the same data may need to be made available in several formats.